BluRosie/hg-engine/data/learnsets/base/README.md

 #### National Dex (Repo Default)

 Takes the latest available maingame learnsets for each mon.
-For example, Raticate would take it's BDSP level up learnset because it doesn't have learnsets for later gens.
+For example, Raticate would take its BDSP level up learnset because it doesn't have learnsets for later gens.
 Note this ignores the Pokemon GO learnsets.

 ```bash